overview/overview-server/pdf-processor/README.md

 * If there is no `HEADER`, there are no `PAGE` entries
 * There are at most `nPages` `PAGE` entries
 * There is only one `FOOTER`

+The `--only-extract` option will produce empty PNGs on all pages except the first, and it will produce empty PDFs.

 dump-split-pdf-and-extract-text-output
 ======================================